 “While growing up, certain passionate, activist musicians were very influential to me.
 So much so that I’d say they changed and shaped the person I would eventually become.
 There has never been a more crucial time for musicians to step up and add their voices to the chorus of reason necessary to take us back from the brink of total destruction,” says Allister Thompson.

-About 11 hours ago from allister t's Twitter via Twitter for iPhone
+About 28 minutes ago from allister t's Twitter via Twitter Web App

-About 14 hours ago from allister t's Twitter via Twitter for iPhone
+About 4 hours ago from allister t's Twitter via Twitter Web App

 “The year 2019 finds the human species standing at a crossroads, with only two possible directions: survival or extinction.
 Artists should contribute their strong and clear voices to dialogues that could lead to our survival and renewal.”